-The files like in10k.ktg.sev switch on stellar evolution.
-This will include astrophysical stellar evolution and produce data for a Hertzsprung Russell diagram in sev.83.
+The files like in10k.ktg.sev switch on astrophysics.
+This will include astrophysical stellar evolution and produce data for a Hertzsprung Russell diagram (colour-magnitude/luminosity) in sev.83.
 This is an optional experiment, not required for the course.

 The code produces a lot of different output files.
 Most of them are not interesting for us.
 We will look mainly at the output listing such as e.g. out5000...
 With grep ADJUST out5000 (or whatever name you chose for out...)